OWASP/www-chapter-manama/index.md

 TBC Everyone is welcome to join us at our chapter meetings.
 The date for our next meeting will be announced on regular intervals.
 If you have any recommendations for speakers, venues or potential sponsors, please contact the Chapter Leaders.

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable or sponsoring this chapter.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.